Performance Framework Summary

 The performance framework is the most important tool that the Commission and charter schools utilize as they collectively strive to create student-centered, academically rigorous, fiscally sound, and organizationally vibrant public charter schools.
 The purpose of the performance framework is to provide guidelines for charter school planning, implementation, self-evaluation, authorizer monitoring, and continuing improvement.

 The Commission uses the framework as a tool to “ensure the highest standards of accountability and oversight” [RCW 28A.710.180 (1)] and engage in continuous learning and compliance conversations with charter schools.
 Charter schools view the framework as a critical self-evaluation tool for both continuous improvement and compliance.

-The Commission has made significant progress towards finalizing and adopting the measures, metrics, targets and methodologies associated with the Academic Performance Framework (APF) and seek feedback so that it can be improved and ultimately adopted and implemented by the Commission.
+The Commission has finalized and adopted the Academic Performance Framework (APF).
 The APF is designed to allow the Commission to evaluate a charter school’s academic performance and answer the question “is the charter school’s academic program a success?”
 The Commission has worked with National Association of Charter School Authorizers (NACSA) and Public Impact in the development of the APF.
-With Washington state implementing the Smarter Balanced Assessment and administering it for the first time in the spring of 2015, the Commission has not yet finalized and adopted the APF.

 Below are links to the APF, the overview of the APF and the methodology document.